Ph.D., Massachusetts Institute of Technology, 1986

 - Associated Faculty, Princeton Institute for Computational Science and Engineering

-- Associated Faculty, Princeton Institute for the Science and Technology of Materials
+- Associated Faculty, Princeton Materials Institute

 Research Interests